nowtryz/PolyChess/README.md

 PolyChess
 =========

-A chess game in Python
+A chess game in Python as part of a project management course.

+## Road map

+A road map is available on [Trello](https://trello.com/b/OtqxmBID/polychess).

 ## Getting Started